 FBI: Breonna Taylor case ‘top priority’ in Louisville office

 LOUISVILLE, Ky.
-(AP) — Kentucky’s top FBI agent says federal officials are working “urgently and expeditiously” in investigating potential civil rights violations by the Louisville officers who fatally shot Breonna Taylor.
-Louisville Special Agent in Charge Robert Brown says he has his best agents working on the case.
-He called the case the office’s top priority.
+(AP) — Kentucky’s top FBI agent says federal officials are working “urgently and expeditiously” in investigating possible civil rights violations by the Louisville officers who fatally shot Breonna Taylor.
+Louisville Special Agent in Charge Robert Brown says he has his best agents working on the case, and called it the office’s top priority.
+He says he can’t comment on the specifics of the investigation.
 Taylor was shot eight times by plainclothes officers serving a warrant at her apartment on March 13.
-Louisville has seen weeks of protests over the shooting.
-Brown says he can’t comment on the specifics of the investigation, but called it very complex.
+Louisville has seen weeks of protests over the shooting and activists have criticized the pace of the investigation.
 The Kentucky Attorney General’s Office is also investigating the shooting.